PayPal vs credit card payments

 This set-up means you can store your credit card, debit card or even your bank account details in a PayPal account, and then choose which of these options you use when paying through PayPal.
 As a result, you don’t have to enter your payment details every time you make a purchase.

-Pros and cons of shopping online with PayPal
+Pros and cons of using PayPal

 - Credit card rewards.
 If you add a rewards credit card to your PayPal account, you’ll be able to earn points per $1 spent on eligible purchases.